 Knowing where you want to work is another factor to consider before choosing your course.
 Some questions you might want to ask yourself are where you will be doing your apprenticeship?
 Do you want to work for a large or small company?
 Do you want to own your own business?
 The answers to these questions will determine which course you take.
 This is because there are many courses to choose from and you need to be sure of what you want out of your training before enrolling.
 Different jobs require different skills and techniques.

 With any type of training or schooling, affordability is always an important factor to consider.
-Before deciding the plumbing course you want to take, you need to first determine your budget.
+Before deciding on the plumbing course you want to take, you need to first determine your budget.
 Once you have a budget in mind, conduct research on which courses best fit that budget and your educational needs.
 If you are unsure of whether or not you can afford to take any courses, you might want to consider obtaining financial aid.
 This will also take some time to research and apply for.

 Create a timeline

 Create a timeline for yourself as to when you want to be finished with your plumbing education and training and begin working in the field.
-Having a timeline will allow you have a goal to look forward to, and will also serve as a motivation to keep taking courses and making the time to study for them.
+Having a timeline will allow you to have a goal to look forward to, and will also serve as a motivation to keep taking courses and making the time to study for them.
 Also, the benefit of having a timeline will allow adequate time for you to begin your job search ahead of your completion date in order to gain employment much quicker than waiting until after you are finished with your training.

 By following these tips you will be able to meet your goal of gaining employment as a plumber.
 Take your time and research your options to begin the right career path!